Multistage Stochastic Programming for Rare Event Risk Mitigation in Power Systems Management: Methodology

 We propose using \FV to generate rare negative changes in the wind power process that are large enough to put power demand satisfaction at risk.
 We base the rare generation process on reliable estimations of the probability of selected large negative changes in the wind power process.

-To this end, we define process $\{Z_h\}_{h \in \mathbb{N}}$ as a time series representing the change in wind power between two consecutive stages in the planning horizon, that is $Z_h := W_h - W_{h-1}, 1 \leq h \leq H-1$.
-Since large \textit{negative} changes are of interest, we define the absorption set $\A$ of the \FV system as the open interval $(-a, +\infty)$ for some positive $a$ for which the probability that $Z_h$ is in $\A$ is considered large.
-We then use the extension of \FV to \textit{discrete-time} stochastic processes \cite{mastropietro2024discretetimefv} to estimate the probability of large negative values of $Z_h$ belonging to predefined disjoint intervals $\{\C_k\}_{k = 1, \dots, K}$ into which the interval $\C := (-\infty, -c)$, for some $c > a$, is partitioned.
-The value of $c$ is chosen so that the $\C$ interval is considered a low probability set.
-The \FV system is then used to estimate the probabilities of the different $\C_k$ disjoint intervals, which are used for the data generation process of the rare negative changes in wind power.
-The choices of $a$ and $c$ and the details of the data generation process are described in the next section.
+To this end, we define process $\{Z_t\}_{t \in \mathbb{N}}$ as a time series representing the change in wind power between two consecutive stages, that is $Z_t := W_t - W_{t-1}, t \geq 1$.
+Since large \textit{negative} changes are of interest, we define the absorption set $\A$ of the \FV system as the semi-open interval $[-a, +\infty)$ for some positive $a$ for which the probability that $Z_t$ is in $\A$ is considered large (which makes $\A$ uninteresting for further exploration).
+In order to define a formal Markov process for performing Fleming-Viot, we augment the state to include the appropriate recent history of the time series model for $Z_t$\footnote{If $Z_t$ is an ARMA$(p, q)$ process, the Markov state is defined of dimension $p$ as $\mathbf{U}_t := (Z_{t-p+1}, \dots, Z_{t})$, as this allows the next state value to be a function of the current state value.
+Recall that the MA process is given by a linear combination of an uncorrelated Gaussian process $\epsilon_t$, whose values can be generated independently of the $Z_t$ values and of past $\epsilon_t$ values.}.
+We then use the extension of \FV to \textit{discrete-time} stochastic processes \cite{mastropietro2024discretetimefv} (where just one particle, selected uniformly at random among all particles, is updated at every time step) to estimate the probability of large negative values of $Z_t$ belonging to predefined disjoint intervals $\{\C_k\}_{k = 1, \dots, K}$ into which the interval $\C := (-\infty, -c)$, for some $c > a$, is partitioned\footnote{We are abusing notation when the model for $Z_t$ is an ARMA$(p, q)$ process with $p > 1$ because the $\C$ interval is \textit{not} the same as the $\C$ set in \eqref{equ:proba_stationary}, as the latter is a multidimensional state.
+The $\C$ set in that expression is actually the $\C$ interval union $\mathbb{R}^{p-1}$, and the FV estimated probability is the probability of the set, not the interval, which however is considered an approximation of the probability of the interval for the data generation process.}.
+The value of $c$ is chosen so that the $\C$ interval is considered a low probability set (see Figure~\ref{fig:fv_and_mc}(b) for an example).
+Finally, the \FV system is used to estimate the probabilities of the different $\C_k$ disjoint intervals, where the key input is the proportion of particles in each interval $\C_k$ at each time step $t$ for the duration of the FV simulation (see \cite{mastropietro2025questa,mastropietro2024discretetimefv} for details).
+These estimated probabilities are used in the scenario generation process for obtaining sensible rare negative changes in wind power.
+The next section describes the details of the scenario generation process, including sensible choices of $a$ and $c$ given the time series model proposed for $Z_t$.